percona/pbm-docs/docs/usage/restore.md

 ![image](../_images/pbm-restore-shard.png)

+#### Post-restore steps

-After a cluster’s restore is complete, restart all `mongos` nodes to reload the sharding metadata.
+After a cluster’s restore is complete, start the balancer and all `mongos` nodes to reload the sharding metadata.
+We recommend to make a fresh backup to serve as the new base for future restores.

 ### Adjust memory consumption